123inkt/phpunit-file-coverage-inspection/README.md

 ## Use case
 Standard coverage calculation is calculated over the whole codebase.
 If for example the threshold is 80% and one file drops below 80% you never notice this because the overall coverage went from 87.6% to 87.4%.
+This package makes sure that that doesn't happen anymore and coverage is calculated on a per-file basis.

 ## Installation
 Include the library as dependency in your own project via: